 Roads of Turkey

-Kemaliye Taş Yolu (Stone road of Kemaliye) is one of the most extreme roads in the world.
-Located in the Eastern Anatolia region of Turkey, this handmade road is for drivers with strong nerves only, with drops of hundreds of meters unprotected by guardrails and 38 unlit tunnels.
-The construction of the road started in 1870 and finished in 2002.
+Kemaliye Taş Yolu (Kemaliye Stone Road) is one of the most extreme roads in the world.
+Located in Turkey, this handmade road is for drivers with strong nerves only, with drops of hundreds of meters unprotected by guardrails and 38 unlit tunnels.
+The construction of the road started in 1870 and was finished in 2002.

-Karabet Geçidi is a high mountain pass at an elevation of 2.994m (9,822ft) above the sea level, located in Van Province, in Turkey.
-It’s one of the highest roads of Europe.
+Karabet Geçidi is a high mountain pass at an elevation of 2,994m (9,822ft) above sea level, located in Van Province, in Turkey.
+It’s one of the highest roads in Europe.

 Kuş Yuvası (Bird's Nest) is a mountain pass at an elevation of 1.388m (4,553ft) above the sea level, located in the District of Alanya of Antalya Province, in the Mediterranean Region of Turkey.